lebrunthibault/Protocol0-Ableton-Remote-Script/README.md

 # Protocol0 Control Surface Script for Ableton 10

 Protocol0 is a control surface script for Ableton Live.
 It is written in python 2.7 (not moving to python3/Live 11 because a full restart is needed to recompile the script in Live 11.
-It's boring.)
+It's boring).
 It is a "selected track control" like script focused on working in session view with hardware synths.
 Especially it enables a simple workflow for recording both midi and audio from external synths.
 I'm triggering commands from note on / off and cc messages using a